top of page

 Hair, Skin, and Nails

-More than 70% of women notice changes in their hair, skin, and/or nails as they go through perimenopause (Zouboulis et al, 2022)
+More than 70% of women notice changes in their skin (Le-Pillouer-Prost, 2020) and many notice changes in their hair, and/or nails as they go through perimenopause.

 TLDR.
 Declining estrogen levels can impact the appearance and health of a woman’s skin, hair, and nails.

 Hair.
-Hormone shifts in perimenopause and into menopause can ultimately lead to thinning and changes in hair texture.
-The extent varies by individual and is also linked to genetic and lifestyle factors (Rinaldi et al, 2023).
+Hormone shifts in perimenopause and into menopause can ultimately lead to thinning and changes in hair texture (Williams et al., 2020).
+The extent varies by individual and may also be linked to genetic and lifestyle factors (Williams et al., 2020, Kamp et al., 2022).
 Typically changes are seen in texture, thickness of hair caliber and density of scalp hair follicles.
 Conditions such as frontal fibrosing alopecia and female pattern baldness typically will be diagnosed during and after menopause transition.
-Temporary hair thinning called telogen effluvium can also be seen in menopause transition (Roster et al, 2025).
+Temporary hair thinning called telogen effluvium can also be seen in menopause transition (Kamp et al., 2022).

 You're not alone.
-Changes in composition of hair, nails, and or skin are noted in more than 70% of women (Zouboulis et al, 2022).
+Changes in composition of skin are noted in more than 70% of women (Le-Pillouer-Prost, 2020), women in menopause are particularly likely to have brittle nails (Chessa et al, 2019).
 Most research we found focuses on the impact of declining estrogen and collagen.
 Given the permanent decline of estrogen as women move into post menopause, the changes here often last decades.

 The health of our hair, nails, and skin is often linked with our overall physical appearance and sense of self esteem.
 Taking time to understand and address changes here can be incredibly valuable for physical health, mental health, and the health of our social lives.